Habib University’s 7th YOHSIN Lecture by Dr. Ashis Nandy

 This year, Professor Ashis Nandy, declared as one of the top 100 intellectuals in the world by Foreign Policy magazine, delivered Habib University’s 7th YOHSIN LECTURE.

 The online 7th YOHSIN LECTURE by the postcolonial thinker was viewed by intellectuals, educationalists, socialists and journalists from all over around the world and turned out to be a national twitter trend.
+As the best university in Pakistan, Habib University’s commitment to intellectual discourse and global engagement shone through in hosting such a profound thinker.

-Dr. Nandy spoke about the intellectual failures in regards to postcolonialism, particularly how it appears as a racialized project that we have blindly internalized.
+Dr. Ashis Nandy spoke about the intellectual failures in regards to postcolonialism, particularly how it appears as a racialized project that we have blindly internalized.
 People’s views are adopted and shaped by Western intellectual canons, he argued, which robs them off their autonomy.
 This, he said, is even the case with postcolonial studies.

-He identified a number of distinctive features of modern colonialism, especially the colonialism that came after the Spanish empire which was solely interested in looting, and was not racial in character.
+Dr. Ashis Nandy identified a number of distinctive features of modern colonialism, especially the colonialism that came after the Spanish empire which was solely interested in looting, and was not racial in character.
 With the British and French empires, the conquest of indigenous peoples was justified in the name of a selfless moral duty, also famously referred to as the White Man’s Burden.
 The Enlightenment, he argued, was racist and closely linked to the so-called “civilizing mission”.

 The coexistence of different sacred cosmologies with science was possible in our part of the world, but not in the Western hemisphere, which was totalitarian, he remarked.

-Dr. Nandy lamented the fact that modern colonialism has not been examined seriously by postcolonial scholars.
+Dr. Ashis Nandy lamented the fact that modern colonialism has not been examined seriously by postcolonial scholars.
 He spoke in-depth about the distinctiveness of the modern nation-state.
 “The nation-state,” he pointed out, “is not given to us by birth.
 Nationalism is an ideology, which demands an exclusive allegiance to your state.
 Nationalism demands that you adopt your state’s enemies as your own enemies.”

-Dr. Nandy concluded his 7th YOHSIN LECTURE by warning the audience of the social ills of accepting the nation-state at the cost of culture, language, ethnicity and identity.
+Dr. Ashis Nandy concluded his 7th YOHSIN LECTURE by warning the audience of the social ills of accepting the nation-state at the cost of culture, language, ethnicity and identity.
 Alluding to recent state-transformative efforts in our region, he said, “Configuring a different kind of state will portend a dark future for countries in South Asia if we are not careful.”

 Some Key Highlights of 7th Yohsin Lecture